Independent Opinion on the Sustainability Report 2019

-The opinion presented here was written based on the content of this report, interviews with Casio personnel responsible for procurement, human resources, environmental and CSR initiatives, and visits to Yamagata Casio.
+The opinion presented here was written based on the content of this report, interviews with Casio personnel responsible for procurement, human resources, environmental and CSR initiatives.

-The plan-do-check-act (PDCA) management cycle is used for Casio’s CSR initiatives, with a focus on reducing the company’s environmental impact and ensuring socially responsible procurement.
-Casio is now at a stage where it is expected that these efforts will expand into company-wide initiatives that include top management and human resource departments.
+Casio uses management cycles for its CSR initiatives, with a focus on reducing the company’s environmental impact and ensuring socially responsible procurement.
+Casio is now at a stage where we can expect that these efforts will expand into company-wide initiatives that include top management and human resource departments.

 Commendable efforts by Casio

 - Regarding CSR initiatives at its suppliers, Casio revised the scale of response choices on its questionnaire to a five-point scale to ascertain supplier situation for reduction of environmental impact and measures to protect the human rights of workers.
-The company received responses from all 225 suppliers in Japan and provided feedback based on the overall results.
-It also visited 14 companies in China and Thailand based on the results of the previous year’s responses and has continued to ascertain the situation and make it transparent, while introducing awards and case presentations at meetings to explain material procurement policy to suppliers.
+The company received responses from all 515 suppliers in Japan, China and Thailand and provided feedback based on the overall results.
+It also visited 13 companies in China and Thailand based on the results of the previous year’s responses and has continued to ascertain the situation and make it transparent, while introducing awards and case presentations at meetings to explain material procurement policy to suppliers.
 The revision of the scale of response choices on its questionnaire is especially commendable as it represents a level that could become the industry’s de facto standard.
-In the future, I hope that Casio’s system will evolve so that feedback can be provided with greater precision according to the level of each supplier’s CSR initiatives.
+In the future, in order for feedback to be utilized with even higher accuracy based on the level of supplier CSR initiatives, I hope that Casio will provide more opportunities and offer better methods for suppliers to learn best practices from one another, and that the company will consider and take action to help promote a circular economy.

 - Casio has established a Basic Policy on Respect for Human Rights and has its own tool for checking the status of human rights, and it continues to provide feedback to group companies concerning the overall survey results.
-In addition, Guidance on the Prohibition of Bribery and a Manual on the Prohibition of Bribery have been established, and the company has started to ascertain the actual status of efforts against corruption at group companies outside Japan.
 It has expanded its whistleblower hotlines to give access to suppliers and discloses the number of reports to these hotlines.
-In order to make the guidelines and tools more effective on the frontlines in the future, I recommend that they be incorporated into goals for managers and evaluation criteria, and also that they be linked with the CSR Leader system.
+In order to make the policies, tools and systems more effective on the frontlines in the future, I again recommend that they be incorporated into goals for managers and evaluation criteria, and also that they be linked with the CSR Leader system.
 I look forward to seeing the company build a compliance promotion system integrated daily management.

 Points for improvement while commending progress to date

-- Looking at the group-wide CSR implementation structure, it is admirable that Casio upgraded the members of its CSR Committee to directors, Audit & Supervisory Board members, and executive officers, that it established high material goals and KPIs and is managing progress quantitatively, that it is appointing CSR Leaders at major group companies worldwide, and that it is increasing cooperation with NGOs in and outside Japan.
-Going forward, I recommend that the scope of discussions by the CSR Committee be expanded.
-In addition, in order to encourage value creation for the near-term future with a view to the SDGs and to encourage initiatives on the front lines by CSR Leaders, I recommend that messages from top management be translated into multiple languages and delivered to workplaces around the world.
+- Looking at the group-wide CSR implementation structure, it is admirable that Casio established high material goals and KPIs and is managing progress quantitatively.
+Going forward, I recommend that the scope of discussions by the CSR Committee be expanded based on the Medium-Term Management Plan.
+In addition, in order to encourage value creation for the near-term future with a view to the SDGs and to encourage initiatives on the front lines by CSR Leaders, I would like to repeat my recommendation that messages from top management be translated into multiple languages and delivered to workplaces around the world.
 This will increase opportunities for diverse front-line employees to get a more immediate and deeper understanding of CSR trends at the head office and at sites in various countries.

 - With regard to its medium- to long-term environmental management policy and environmental management promotion system, Casio has specified the long-term goals of an 80% reduction in greenhouse gas (GHG) emissions by fiscal 2051 and a 26% reduction in GHG emissions by fiscal 2031, both compared to fiscal 2014.
-Casio is also carrying out initiatives to address its three material goals of realizing a low carbon society, building a recycling society, and living in harmony with nature by preserving biodiversity.
-It is especially admirable that Casio employees in Thailand achieved an annual emissions reduction of 1,567 t-CO2 by taking buses to work.
-However, I am concerned that there were no new certifications of Super Green Star products in the period under review.
-Looking ahead, I strongly hope that Casio will establish a roadmap for long-term GHG reduction, expand its use of renewable energy, broaden the categories of Green Star products, and achieve its medium- and long-term goals with the help of customers, including by improving the recycling rate at the time of product disposal.
+While the efforts to prepare for science-based target (SBT) certification and for joining the RE100 (Renewable Energy 100%) initiative are commendable, I strongly urge Casio to create a long-term GHG reduction roadmap, and in particular, scenarios for dramatic reduction of GHG emissions over entire product life cycles.
+I also hope that these medium and long-term measures will be realized with the support of customers, including improvement of the recycling rate at the time of product disposal.

-- In terms of making workplaces more supportive, it is commendable that Casio has a 100% rate of return by employees who took childcare leave and that the percentage of employees of Casio Computer Co., Ltd., who utilize leaves of absence or the shorter working hours system for childcare or nursing care has reached 4.85%.
-I hope, however, that Casio will improve the follow-up implementation rate for employees who were found to have a health risk based on regular health checkups.
+- In terms of making workplaces more supportive, it is commendable that Casio has a 100% rate of return by employees who took childcare leave and that the percentage of employees of Casio Computer Co., Ltd., who utilize leaves of absence or the shorter working hours system for childcare or nursing care has reached 6.69%.
+I would also like to give Casio credit for improving the rate of employees following up on health risks identified during regular checkups, and for holding seminars to share home care leave cases with employees as part of the nursing care leave support system.
+At the same time, I recommend setting KPIs for initiatives related to lifestyle-related diseases, smoking, and mental health, and sharing with employees and workplaces the progress made against them.

 Points for improvement

-- In the area of promoting employee diversity across the entire Casio Group, I am concerned that policies, targets, plans, and persons responsible have not been established, no global HR meetings have been held, and KPIs are no more than defensive indicators.
-Going forward, I recommend concrete planning for portfolio-based global human resources management that crosses departmental and company boundaries, to be achieved within the 2020s.
+- In the area of promoting employee diversity across the entire Casio Group, I have continued concerns that policies, targets, plans, and persons responsible have not been established, no global HR meetings have been held, and KPIs continue to be no more than defensive indicators.
+Going forward, I recommend concrete planning for portfolio-based global human resources management that crosses departmental and company boundaries, to be achieved during the 2020s.
 Casio needs an integrated system to promote the development, exchange and evaluation of human resources recruited worldwide, and to expand its human resource database to enable access to information on staff hired in each country.
 I hope that Casio will develop strategies and systems for the proactive utilization of human resource diversity.

 - Regarding the environmental impact reduction data in this report, it is commendable that details are provided on the principal sites in and outside Japan including group companies.
-My hope, however, would be that Casio will continue to increase the level of accuracy of group reporting, by proactively disclosing not only environmental data, but also governance, personnel and procurement initiatives and data.
+My hope, however, would be that Casio do more than just explain its programs.
+It should continue to increase the level of accuracy of group reporting, by proactively disclosing not only environmental data, but also governance, personnel and procurement initiatives and data.

 Hideto DeDe Kawakita, Chief Executive Officer International Institute for Human, Organization and the Earth (IIHOE)